mttwchtr/Backend-Development-Notes/README.md

 > Essentially, a promise is a returned object to which you attach callbacks, instead of passing callbacks into a function. - https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Using_promises

 > A promise must be in one of three states: pending, fulfilled, or rejected. - https://promisesaplus.com/

+Once a promise has been called, it will start in a pending state.
+This means that the calling function continues executing, while the promise is pending until it resolves, giving the calling function whatever data was being requested.
+The created promise will eventually end in a resolved state, or in a rejected state, calling the respective callback functions (passed to then and catch) upon finishing.
+Using resolve and reject, we can communicate back to the caller what the resulting promise state was, and what to do with it. - https://nodejs.dev/learn/understanding-javascript-promises

 **Promise.all**
 ```javascript